gareth-cross/kr_attitude_eskf/README.md

 # kr_attitude_eskf

+**DISCLAIMER**: I authored this repo some time ago.
+I no longer consider it a good reference implementation of an attitude filter.
+Were I to re-write it today the code would look different in many respects.
+It is entirely plausible that there are mistakes in the current implementation.
+The code is not maintained, nor is it unit-tested to the standard I would now demand.
+I would encourage developers to look elsewhere for a better example.

+___

 kr_attitude_eskf is an implementation of the Error-State Kalman Filter described in:

 * “Attitude Error Representations for Kalman Filtering” - F. Landis Markley